Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Summary and Discussion

+In the case when memory effects are strong in the state space, the family of reduced transfer operators (for varying number of iterations of the original operator) cannot be considered as a semigroup and several operators at different times need to be considered (section \ref{sec:approxSpectrum}).
+The choice of the observation operator defining the reduced space is not straightforward and should eventually be guided by the behaviour of correlation functions (looking for observables with the slowest decay rate) and by an understanding of the fundamental physical mechanisms responsible for the slow dynamics.
+Approximating this spectrum for systems with competing time-scales can reveal much richer dynamics than by the estimation of the decorrelation rates alone \cite{Tantet2015, Tantet2016}.

-Contrary to the changes in the statistical moments of observables (cf. section \ref{sec:moments}), which are expected to vary depending on the topology of the attractor, the approach of the spectrum of the semigroup of transfer operators to the imaginary axis responsible for the slowing down as an attractor crisis is approached is expected to be rather general.
-It is based on both the physical idea that the instability mechanism becomes more and more easy to trigger by spontaneous fluctuations along the chaotic attractor and on the discussion on the collision with an edge state.
-In fact the narrowing of the spectral gap between the eigenvalue 0 and the secondary eigenvalues of the semigroup is an indicator that the radius of convergence of the series expansion of the perturbed invariant measure shrinks \cite{Kato1995, Lucarini2015b}.
+Let us now put these results in perspective with Ruelle's response theory \cite{Ruelle2009} which has recently been extended to deal with the response of correlations to perturbations \cite{Lucarini2017c}.
+The approach of the resonances, both stable and unstable, to the unit circle is an indicator that the radius of convergence of the series expansion of the perturbed invariant measure shrinks \cite{Kato1995, Lucarini2016, Chekroun2014}.
 In other words, the size of the perturbation for which response theory applies \cite{Ruelle2009} vanishes at the criticality, accordingly to the fact that a dramatic change in the statistics occurs during the attractor crisis.
+Assessing the sensitivity to perturbation of the invariant measure is particularly relevant to the problem of the climate response to anthropogenic forcing \cite{Ghil2015, Ragone2016a}.
+In particular, the current efforts to calculate the linear concept of \emph{climate sensitivity} \cite{Knutti2008, Roe2009, Collins2013} may be of little help if higher order nonlinear terms are important \cite{Zaliapin2010, Rugenstein2016b} or if this response has a strong dependence on the steady-state itself \cite{VonderHeydt2014, Kohler2015, Knutti2015}.